What is a gastrointestinal carcinoid tumor?

 Neuroendocrine cells help control the release of digestive juices and how fast food moves in the GI tract.
 They may also help control the growth of other types of digestive system cells.

 Like most cells in the body, GI tract neuroendocrine cells sometimes go through certain changes that cause them to grow too much and form tumors.
-These tumors are known as neuroendocrine tumors (NET) and neuroendocrine cancers.
+These tumors are known as neuroendocrine tumors (NETs) and neuroendocrine cancers.
 In the past, most abnormal growths of neuroendocrine cells were called carcinoids.
 But in 2000, the World Health Organization (WHO) reclassified carcinoids as neuroendocrine tumors and neuroendocrine cancers.

-Neuroendocrine tumors are growths that look benign but that might possibly spread to other parts of the body.
+Neuroendocrine tumors are growths that look benign but can possibly spread to other parts of the body.
 Neuroendocrine cancers are abnormal growths of neuroendocrine cells which can spread to other parts of the body.

-- Well differentiated neuroendocrine cancers have cells that do not look very abnormal and are not multiplying rapidly.
-These tumors tend to be less aggressive, meaning that they tend to grow and spread slowly.
-Well differentiated neuroendocrine cancers can look identical to benign neuroendocrine tumors when examined under the microscope.
+- Well-differentiated neuroendocrine cancers have cells that do not look very abnormal and are not multiplying rapidly.
+These tumors tend to grow and spread slowly.
+Well-differentiated neuroendocrine cancers can look identical to benign neuroendocrine tumors when seen under the microscope.
 Sometimes the only way to know for certain that a mass is a neuroendocrine cancer (and not a benign tumor) is when it spreads to other organs or tissues.

 Neuroendocrine tumors of the pancreas

 Neuroendocrine tumors in the pancreas are known as islet cell carcinomas or pancreatic neuroendocrine tumors.
 Islet cell tumors are not the same as carcinoid tumors.
 They have a different prognosis (course of disease and outlook) and respond differently to treatment.
-This document does not discuss neuroendocrine tumors, but you can find more information in our document Pancreatic Cancer.
+Neuroendocrine tumors of the pancreas are not covered here, but you can find more information in Pancreatic Cancer.

-Carcinoid is the term used to describe well to moderately differentiated neuroendocrine tumors in the stomach, intestine, appendix, rectum, and lung.
-This document does not discuss carcinoid tumors that start in the lung, but you can find more information in our document Lung Carcinoid Tumor.
+Carcinoid is the term used to describe well to moderately-differentiated neuroendocrine tumors in the stomach, intestine, appendix, rectum, and lung.
+Carcinoid tumors that start in the lungs are not covered here, but you can find more information in Lung Carcinoid Tumor.